Badam ka Halwa

 by Tarla Dalal

-- Combine the almonds and enough water in a deep bowl and soak for 8 hours.
+- To make badam ka halwa, combine the almonds and enough water in a deep bowl and soak for 8 hours.
 Drain and de-skin the almonds.
 Keep aside.

 - Blend the almonds in a mixer to a coarse mixture without using any water or milk.
 Keep aside.

 - Heat the ghee in a deep non-stick kadhai, add the almond mixture, mix well and cook on a medium flame for 7 minutes, while stirring occasionally.

 - Meanwhile combine the milk and ½ cup of water in a deep pan and boil for 3 to 4 minutes.
 Keep aside.

 - Add the whole wheat flour to the almond mixture, mix well and cook on a medium flame for 2 minutes, while stirring continuously.

 - Add the milk-water mixture, mix well and cook on a medium flame for 5 minutes, while stirring continuously.

 - Add the sugar, mix well and cook on a medium flame for 1 to 2 minutes, while stirring continuously.